FURams09/Remesh/src/Readme.md

 Run: `npm run start`
 This command will
-    -Clean the dist folder and run the ts compiler based on tsconfig.array.json.
+    -Clean the _dist-array-message_ directory and run the ts compiler based on _tsconfig.array.json_.
 You can also run this step by running `npm run build:array`
-    -run the script run-array.js.
+    -run the script _run-array.js_.

 ####Message Filter
 ___